- Home

 Council elections

-The next scheduled Council election will be held at the November 3, 2026 general election and will feature Council positions 2, 4, 6 and the Mayor.
-Those elected in November will serve four-year terms beginning January 1, 2027 and ending December 31, 2030.
+The next scheduled Gresham City Council election will be held during the November 3, 2026, general election and will feature the Mayor and Council positions 2, 4 and 6.
+Those elected in November will serve four-year terms beginning January 1, 2027, and ending December 31, 2030.

-November 3 general election calendar for City candidates (2026)
+November 3 general election key dates for candidates

 City elections are governed by the laws and regulations of the City of Gresham, Multnomah County and the State of Oregon.
 See the City of Gresham Charter for City-specific rules.